Our Plants

 Carrollton, GA

-Trident opened this new, state-of-the-art, value-adding facility in July 2015.
 Fulfilling the need to service major customers on the East Coast, the Carrollton plant produces a full line of battered & breaded, marinated and seasoned seafood items for national accounts, food service, and retail buyers.
-Highly automated and computer-controlled, the plant features an 88,000 sq./ft. manufacturing floor, overlooked by a dedicated R & D facility.
+Highly automated and computer-controlled, the plant features an 88,000 sq./ft. manufacturing floor, overlooked by a dedicated R&D facility.
 Immediately adjacent to the production facility is a new 67,000 sq./ft. cold storage and distribution center with 15 climate-controlled truck bays.
 The plant employs 175 workers from the local community.

 Everett, WA

-Located 25 miles north of Seattle, Trident's smoked salmon facility produces a variety of high-quality hot and cold-smoked salmon items for retail, club store and food service customers.
+Trident's smoke house produces a variety of high-quality hot and cold-smoked salmon items for customers across all channels.
 This state-of-the-art, electronically controlled smokehouse is Kosher-certified Kof-K and exercises scrupulous food-safety and quality-control protocols as it slow-smokes wild-caught salmon fillets and portions over natural alder wood.
 With 100,000 square feet of space, the plant provides efficient product flow and substantial frozen storage space.
 The plant operates multiple shifts year-round and employs approximately 250 people.

 Motley, MN